PopupMaker/Popup-Maker/readme.md

 This project is licensed under the GPLv2 License.

 ## Support
-This is a developer's portal for User Menus and **should not** be used for support.
+This is a developer's portal for Popup Maker and **should not** be used for support.
 Please [create a support ticket here](https://wordpress.org/support/plugin/popup-maker/).